 For starters, look at your open rate.
 If it suddenly dropped from your average, then you probably have a spam-filter problem.
 An abnormally high bounce rate is another indicator.
-Look through your hard bounces and read the SMTP replies.
+Look through your bounces and read the SMTP replies.

 Can I check my campaign before I send it?